-Role/Self: Manager, Client Outcomes, and I live in Portland, ME!
+Role/Self: Manager, Enterprise Client Outcomes, and I live in Portland, ME!

-Co-leading the LGBTQties ERG has been so integral to my time at WorkRamp for several reasons, but most notably because it has fostered an even greater sense of belonging and has allowed me to align aspects of my identity to WorkRamp’s overall mission to create an inclusive and celebratory employee culture.
-On top of this, working cross-functionally with our other ERGs, DEI&B team, and so on has allowed me to tap into my passion for aligning individual + personal growth with our employees’ professional growth.
+Co-leading the LGBTQties ERG (before passing the baton this year to our new co-leads!) has been so integral to my time at WorkRamp for several reasons, but most notably because it has fostered an even greater sense of belonging.
+It has allowed me to align aspects of my identity to what I do every day at work.

 Everyone should be able to bring their true selves to work, but moreover, everyone deserves to be celebrated for the unique identity and outlook that they bring to the table.
 Being supported in taking on a leadership role in the LGBTQties has reflected exactly what I have felt since my first interview with WorkRamp–everyone is encouraged to sew what matters most to them into WorkRamp’s cultural DNA, and we are better for it.

-Role/Self: Sr. Instructional Designer, born and raised in NYC!
+Role/Self: Lead Instructional Designer, born and raised in NYC!

 Role/Self: Software Engineering Manager, and I live in Berkeley, CA!